gameshowstudio/gameshowstudio.github.io/help/index.md

 ## Help Topics

 Game Show Studio is full of features that help you create an immersive trivia experience.
-To learn more about these features, check out these pages:
+Check out these pages to learn more about some of them:

 * [Finding Players](/help/findingplayers)
 * [Music](/help/music)